elvis-mw/APPLE-STORE-SALES-SQL-ANALYSIS/README.md

 - The results provide an additional opportunity to cross-check underperforming products and investigate regional consumer preferences.

-# 2. SALES TRENDS (Sales Trends, Seasonal Patterns & Best-Selling Insights)
+# 2. SALES TRENDS(Sales Trends, Seasonal Patterns and Bestselling Insights)
 ---

 ## 8. Count the number of unique products sold in the last year Per Store & Category.